sanko/monolog/README.md

 ## License

-You are free to use, modify, and distribute this software under the terms of the Artistic License 2.0.
+This project is licensed under the **Artistic License 2.0**.

+Copyright (c) 2025

+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+See the [LICENSE](LICENSE) file for details.